How to Learn From Life Lessons

 Sometimes what you are going through can’t possibly be worse but if it can; embrace it.

-Sometimes nothing good can come from a particular situation and that is just a matter of fact, but if something has; try to focus on that because sometimes life is tragic and we need to garner all the blessings we can as fuel to help us during those times.
+Sometimes nothing good can come from a particular situation.
+That is just a matter of fact.
+However if something has, try to embrace it.
+Life can be tragic and we need to garner all the blessings we can as fuel to help us during those times.

 By having a lesson bank I am able to physically see and read the meaningful experiences I have had, the hardships I have overcome and the lessons I have learned.
-By having a lesson bank I am able to turn to it for guidance and a gentle reminder that this too shall pass and if I conscioulsy work on my mindset and my perception of what is happening; I may be able to get through it with a little bit more ease.
+By having a lesson bank I am able to turn to it for guidance and a gentle reminder that this too shall pass.
+It’s a reminder that if I conscioulsy work on my mindset and my perception of what is happening; I may be able to get through it with a little bit more ease.

 “Never regret a day in your life: good days give happiness, bad days give experience, worst days give lessons, and best days give memories” - unknown